Atopic Dermatitis (cont.)

 - Stasis dermatitis: a skin irritation on the lower legs, generally related to circulatory problems and congestion of the leg veins.
 It may have a darker pigmentation, light-brown, or purplish-red discoloration from the congestion and back up of the blood in the leg veins.
 It's sometimes seen more in legs with varicose veins.

-- Dyshidrotic eczema: irritation of the skin on the palms of hands (mostly) and less commonly soles of the feet characterized by clear, very deep-seated blisters that itch and burn.
+- Dyshidrotic eczema or pompholyx: irritation of the skin on the palms of hands (mostly) and less commonly soles of the feet characterized by clear, very deep-seated blisters that itch and burn.
 It's sometimes described as a "tapioca pudding"-like rash on the palms.

 - Xerotic eczema: areas of very dry skin most often seen on the lower legs of the elderly